Tamieem/subway-surfer/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

-Bless this open-source tool that provided a good skeleton with CRUD entry points for this REST API project that I, Tamieem Jaffary, then built upon for Parker's take home interview project.
+Bless this open-source tool that provided a good skeleton with CRUD entry points for this REST API project that I, Tamieem Jaffary, have created myself.

 This is my first time ever using TypeScript for a project for the record.
 I learned everything I've done for this project while I was doing it.
 So apologies if my instructions are not thorough or incorrect.
 I tried to make a dockerized container with all of my necessary files and image configurations.

+My Task was to model the subway system

 ## Installation